Home

 The whole series:

-Correlation — a relationship or connection of two or more variables.
-Its essence is that when one variable's value changes, the other variable changes as well(decreases or increases).
+Correlation — a relationship or connection between two or more variables.
+Its essence is that when one variable's value changes, the other variable's value also changes (either decreasing or increasing).

-When calculating correlations, we try to determine whether there is a statistically significant relationship between two or more variables in one or more data samples.
-For example, a relationship between height and weight, a relationship between performance and IQ test results, a relationship between experience and performance.
+When calculating correlations, we aim to determine whether there is a statistically significant relationship between two or more variables in one or more data samples.
+For instance, we might explore the relationship between height and weight, performance and IQ test results, or experience and productivity.

-If you read a phrase in a newspaper like "it turned out that these events have such a correlation here", then in about 99% of cases, unless otherwise stated, we are talking about Pearson correlation coefficient.
-This is the default correlation.
+If you ever read a phrase in a newspaper like "it turned out that these events have such a correlation here", there's a 99% chance (unless stated otherwise) that it refers to the Pearson correlation coefficient.
+This is the default and most commonly referenced measure of correlation.

 Pearson Correlation Coefficient